Using C++

 IListener

-is a C++ interface that allows to use class members as event handlers.
+is a C++ interface that allows you to use class member methods as event handlers.

-It is also possible send the event to a different object (and of different class) to the control owner.
-We have to indicate the receiver as the first parameter of listen
+It is also possible to direct the event to a different object (and of a different class) than the control owner.
+To do this, we indicate the receiver as the first parameter of listen

 , as we see below.
-Pressing the close button will be processed in App
+The click of the close button will be processed in the App

 class and not in MainWindow